We may earn a commission when you click on the affiliate links in this post.

 What is Spam Musubi?

-Now, you may be wondering what Musubi is.
-You also may be asking yourself why I want you to try Spam.
+Spam Musubi is a rice-based snack, usually served in a rectangular-shape topped with Spam and wrapped with nori seaweed.
+You also may be asking yourself what Spam is.
+Spam is a canned meat made mostly with ham.
 Well, a little history, Spam became increasingly popular in Hawaii after WWII, it was sent to the troops stationed in Hawaii and kind of spread from there.
 It was cheap.
-It was easy to cook.
+It was easy to store and cook.
 And it still is!
-It is actually still one of the staple foods there today.
+It is actually still one of the staple foods in Hawaii today.
 It is so famous that even McDonald’s Hawaii breakfast platters includes Spam.

 - Marinade / Glaze – I like to make a marinade with Oyster sauce, soy sauce, and sugar but any kind of teriyaki sauce will work great as a marinade.